krb5/krb5/doc/user/user_commands/kvno.rst

     client principal with the X.509 certificate in *cert_file*.
 The certificate file must be in PEM format.

+**--cached-only**
+    Only retrieve credentials already present in the cache, not from the KDC.

+**--no-store**
+    Do not store retrieved credentials in the cache.
+If **--out-cache** is also specified, credentials will still be stored into the output credential cache.

+**--out-cache** *ccache*
+    Initialize *ccache* and store all retrieved credentials into it.
+    Do not store acquired credentials in the input cache.

 **--u2u** *ccache*
     Requests a user-to-user ticket.  *ccache* must contain a local krbtgt ticket for the server principal.
 The reported version